 Ellie Reeves: Howard League research shows that children aged 16 and 17 who are living in children’s homes are at least 15 times more likely than other children of the same age to be criminalised.
 What discussions have Ministers had with other Departments about reducing the number of care leavers in our justice system?

 Ellie Reeves: The Legal Aid, Sentencing and Punishment of Offenders Act 2012 was intended to save £450 million a year on legal aid, but last year’s spending was more than £950 million down from 2010 levels.
 As we find ourselves in an access to justice crisis, what discussions have Treasury Ministers had with the Ministry of Justice about increasing the money available for legal aid as part...

-Ellie Reeves: To ask the Secretary of State for Justice, what occupational training is available for prisoners; what the criteria are for subscribing to such training; and to what degree any training is oversubscribed.
+Ellie Reeves: To ask the Secretary of State for Justice, what training is provided to prisoners on the use of social media; and under what programmes such training operates.

 Ellie Reeves: Breastfeeding is a protective factor against childhood obesity.
 Although initial rates are about 75%, fewer than 45% of mothers continue to breastfeed by six to eight weeks.
 There is no mention of breastfeeding in the childhood obesity plan.
 With health visiting services being cut, what are the Government doing to promote this important part of a child’s nourishment?